 What Could Be Causing Your Breakout?

-- The Sun: There are many contradicting beliefs about the sun improving acne or making your acne worse.
+There are many contradicting beliefs about the sun improving acne or making your acne worse.
 Neither is true!
-It’s actually either the sunscreen that has pore-clogging ingredients, or the fact that if you are in the sun you are probably sweating, which leads to excess salt on your skin.
-Whether you are in direct sun or not, it is important to wear sunscreen everyday, but avoid sunscreens that contain pore-clogging ingredients.
+It’s actually either the sunscreen that has pore-clogging ingredients or the fact that if you are in the sun you are probably sweating, which leads to excess salt on your skin.
+Whether you are in direct sun or not, it is important to wear sunscreen every day, but avoid sunscreens that contain pore-clogging ingredients.
 If you are concerned about choosing an acne-safe sunscreen, our Skin+ Silk 40 or UV Daily 30 sunscreens don’t have any pore-clogging ingredients.
-With these sunscreens you can protect your skin and not worry about a breakout!
+With these sunscreens, you can protect your skin and not worry about a breakout!

-- Your Skincare or Makeup: Many makeup and skincare lines contain pore-clogging ingredients.
-Some of the most popular pore-clogging ingredients are: Algae Extract, Cetearyl Alcohol, Coconut Oil, Coconut Butter, Glyceryl Stearate, Potassium Chloride, Sodium Laureth Sulfate, Stearic Acid, and more.
+Many makeups and skincare lines contain pore-clogging ingredients.
+Some of the most popular pore-clogging ingredients are Algae Extract, Cetearyl Alcohol, Coconut Oil, Coconut Butter, Glyceryl Stearate, Potassium Chloride, Sodium Laureth Sulfate, Stearic Acid, and more.
 Be sure to check your product labels for these ingredients.
-If you don’t feel like researching every ingredient listed on your beauty products, check out our Skin+ products and Carly Pilar makeup line that don’t contain any pore-clogging ingredients.
+If you don’t feel like researching every ingredient listed on your beauty products, check out our Skin+ products and Carly Pilar makeup line that doesn’t contain any pore-clogging ingredients.

 - Wash your face morning and night.
 Use a gentle cleanser, like our Pro B5 wash, and avoid over scrubbing your face.
 Using harsh exfoliating products or rough washcloths can cause more damage to your skin.
 So, ditch those scrub brushes and walnut scrubs!